ClimateImpactLab/dscim-facts-epa/README.md

 ## Installation and setup of `dscim-facts-epa`

 To begin, we assume you have a system with `conda` available from the command line, and some familiarity with it.
-A conda distribution is available from [miniconda](https://docs.conda.io/en/latest/miniconda.html), [Anaconda](https://www.anaconda.com/), or [mamba](https://mamba.readthedocs.io/en/latest/).
-This helps to ensure that required software packages are correctly compiled and installed, replicating the analysis environment.
-If you are using conda, we recommend following [this](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) guide to speed up environment solve time.
+A conda distribution is available from [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/).
+This helps to ensure that required software packages are correctly compiled and installed.

 Begin in the `dscim-facts-epa` project directory, which can be downloaded and unzipped, or cloned with `git` in a terminal.
 If the repository is downloaded rather than cloned, you may see a message like “fatal: not a git repository (or any of the parent directories): .git” when running the SC-GHG command line tool, which can be safely ignored.
 To clone the repository: